Script-virtual functions

 While this page focuses on GDScript, Godot also provides other scripting capabilities.
 Notably, C# can be used for scripting, if you run Godot with the Mono runtime.

 The library also provides a dedicated trait ScriptInstance, which allows users to provide Rust-based "scripts".
-Consult its docs for detailed information.

-You can also configure scripts entirely programmatically, using the engine::Script API and its inherited classes, such as engine::GDScript.
-This typically defeats the purpose of scripting, but is mentioned here for completeness.
+You can also configure scripts entirely programmatically, using the classes::Script API and its inherited classes, such

 Conclusion